-- You can choose one of the Presets for your paper sheet, or enter your custom width and height. - Composition can now be divided into several pages.
+You can choose one of the Presets formats for your paper sheet, or enter your custom width, height and units.
+You can also choose the page Orientation to use.

+Composition can be divided into several pages.
 For instance, a first page can show a map canvas, and a second page can show the attribute table associated with a layer, while a third one shows an HTML frame linking to your organization website.
-Set the Number of pages to the desired value.
-You can choose the page Orientation and its Exported resolution.
-When checked, print as raster means all elements will be rasterized before printing or saving as PostScript or PDF.
+Set the Number of pages to the desired value. you can also custom the Page Background with the color or the symbol you want.